Kotlin/KEEP/proposals/override-extension-methods.md

 B().foo()
 ```

-If [proposal 35](https://github.com/Kotlin/KEEP/pull/35) becomes accepted (or a V-table is used... see "Alternative Realization"), the above mentioned behavior should change, of course.
+If [proposal 35](https://github.com/Kotlin/KEEP/pull/35) becomes accepted (or a V-table is used... see [Alternative Realization](#alternative-realization)), the above mentioned behavior should change, of course.
 Then "inlining" would mean to really copy the body of the method and run the typechecker on the resulting code afterwards.
 So, the above code should print "B" then, too.

 ## Interplay with Type Parameters